saidulIslam1602/Retrieval-Augmented-Generation-Technique/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!
 Areas for improvement:

 - Additional retrieval strategies
 - New evaluation metrics